OWRC/database-manual/a02_Understanding_ORMGP_Database/02_06_Report_Library/02_06_Report_Library.md

 * DOC_YN_DIGITAL_DATA
 * etc...

-The DOC_YN_ENTERED_\* field indicating whether the available data had been incorporated within the database.
-As of Version 8 of the database, this information is now incorporated within the D_LOC_ATTR table.
-This references the R_ATTR_CODE table (through ATTR_CODE) containing similar records:
+The populated DOC_YN_ENTERED_\* field would indicate whether the available data had been incorporated within the database.
+As of Version 8 of the database, this information is now found within the D_LOC_ATTR table.
+This references the R_ATTR_CODE table (through ATTR_CODE) containing similar
+records:

 * Document - Borehole Log YN (*23*)
 * Document - Chemistry Data YN (*24*)